- Placement details

 For more information about the Medical Laboratory Placement courses please contact:

-Lecturer and Placement Coordinator - Associate Degree in Medical Laboratory Science
+Placement Coordinator - Associate Degree in Medical Laboratory Science

 For general enquiries about School of Health and Sport Sciences work integrated learning opportunities please contact: